foschmitz/yolo-python-rtsp/README.md

 # Object detection using deep learning with OpenCV and Python
-This is clone of https://github.com/arunponnusamy/object-detection-opencv
+This project is base on clone of https://github.com/arunponnusamy/object-detection-opencv

-Customized to save recognized objects in folders to train a person detection network
+It is customized to save recognized objects in folders to train a person detection network

 OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.